"Un concerto indimenticabile al Maskfest con il duo SoliPse".

 His teachers includes Sebastien Cabrier, Alberto Ponce and Judicaël Perroy, and he completed his guitar studies attending master-classes with David Russell, Zoran Dukic, Marcin Dylla, Irina Kulikova, Carlo Marchione, Marco Smaili, Lorenzo Micheli, Alvaro Pierri and Jeremy Jouve among others.

-Romain was born in 1987 and currently resides in Paris where he teaches in the Conservatory of l'Haÿ-les-Roses.
+Romain currently resides in Paris where he teaches in the Conservatory of l'Haÿ-les-Roses.